AndrewEllis93/Print-Tuning-Guide/articles/setting_expectations.md

 Apart from building your printer well, the single best thing you can do for this issue is simply have *fewer components*.
 In fact, a simple i3-style printer can achieve slightly better print quality than a CoreXY printer in this regard.

 The second best thing you can do is to buy higher quality filaments.
-Low quality filaments can have fluctuating diameters, [:page_facing_up:which can exacerbate these issues.](https://github.com/Deutherius/Filament-Width-Comp-Experiments/blob/main/README.md#some-updates)
+Low quality filaments can have fluctuating diameters, [:page_facing_up: which can exacerbate these issues.](https://github.com/Deutherius/Filament-Width-Comp-Experiments/blob/main/README.md#some-updates)

 The third best thing you can do is to buy higher quality printer components.